Arab film festivals: Egypt

 The Cairo International Film Festival is a world-class annual film festival in Cairo, Egypt.
-Established in 1976, it was the first film festival to be held in the Arab world and was the only international competitive feature film festival in the West Asia and Africa recognized by the FIAPF until Fajr International Film Festival became another west Asian festival accredited by FIAPF.
+Founded in 1976, it was the first film festival to be held in the Arab world and was the only international competitive feature film festival in the West Asia and Africa recognized by the FIAPF until Fajr International Film Festival became another west Asian festival accredited by FIAPF.
 The festival has awarded many Egyptian and internationally renowned actors, actresses and directors.
 Special awards, such as the Best Arab Film Award, are bestowed upon the most exceptional regional films of the year.

 In addition, the Alexandria International Film Festival, Egypt's second largest film festival, is held every September in local theaters.
-Organized by the Egyptian Association of Film Writers and Critics (EAFWC), the festival promotes film culture and aims to bolster relations among international filmmakers and the Mediterranean in particular.
+Founded in 1979, it is organized by the Egyptian Association of Film Writers and Critics (EAFWC), the festival promotes film culture and aims to bolster relations among international filmmakers and the Mediterranean in particular.

 Celebrating its 10th edition in 2017 is the Cairo International Women's Film Festival.
 From its earliest edition, Entre Cineastas, to the Caravan of Arab and Latin American Women's Films, CIWFF has developed and expanded over the years.
 The festival aims at introducing films made by female filmmakers from around the world and serving as a meeting point for them and the audience.
 Chosen solely by public vote, one film is presented with the Audience Award.

 Other film festivals held in Egypt include: